by Steven J. Owens (unless otherwise attributed)

 I've only done a few of these, but here are my notes from researching them.

-The two most frequent recommendations I heard from woodworkers were using a router, or using the drill-and-chisel method.
-I've tried the drill-and-chisel and it worked, but was tedious, especially if you're making a piece of furniture with 8 or more huge mortises.
-I'm planning on trying the router.
+I did the couches using the drill-and-chisel and it worked, but was tedious, especially if you're making a piece of furniture with 8 or more huge mortises.

 Note: Even if you don't want to do the drill-and-chisel method, check the note about drilling out key mortises, at the end of that section.